 During this module, your knowledge inquired in module 2 is further deepened, allowing you to gain advanced insights into general research approaches and designs with the aim to enable you to develop your research method, and align it to an underpinning research philosophy.
 At the end of this module, you will draft the research methods chapter of your thesis.

-Upon completion, you submit your doctoral thesis to SHU for defense at an oral examination (viva voce).
-When successful, you are awarded the degree DBA Doctor of Business Administration by SHU.
+Once your thesis is completed, you will submit it to SHU for an oral defense (viva voce).
+After the successful defense you will receive the degree DBA Doctor of Business Administration.

 Sheffield Hallam University

-Munich Business School offers the part-time DBA program in collaboration with Sheffield Business School (SBS), one of the main faculties at Sheffield Hallam University (SHU) in Sheffield, UK.
-SHU is renowned for its modern facilities, dynamic approach to teaching and learning, and high levels of student support.
+The AACSB accredited Sheffield Hallam University (SHU) in Sheffield, UK is renowned for its modern facilities, dynamic approach to teaching and learning, and high levels of student support.
 With 34,000 students from over 100 countries worldwide and 3,000 staff members, it is one of the UK’s largest and most progressive universities.

 Research at Sheffield Hallam University addresses real-world challenges that impact upon people’s lives.
 SHU is highly ranked for research.
 In fact, 72 % of their research is ranked internationally excellent or world-leading for impact (Research Excellence Framework 2014).